wujsAct/aida/README.md

 Each one is described in detail below, starting with the table name plus column names and SQL types.

     dictionary (
-      mention text, entity integer, prior double precision )
+      mention text, entity integer, source text, prior double precision )

 The _dictionary_ is used for looking up _entity_ candidates for a given surface form of a _mention_.
 Each mention-entity pair can have an associated prior probability.
 Mentions with the length of 4 characters or more are case-conflated to all-upper case.
-Also, mentions are normalized using the YAGO2 basics.Normalize.string() method (included as a jar.).
-To get the original mentoin string, use basics.Normalize.unString().

     entity_ids (
-      entity text, id integer
+      entity text, knowledgebase text, id integer
     )

-This table is used for mapping the integer ids to a human-readable entity representation.
-In the existing repository, entities are encoded using the basics.Normalize.entity() method.
-To get the original entity name (as taken from Wikipedia), use basics.Normalize.unEntity().
+This table is used for mapping the integer ids to the original _entity_ in the _knowledgebase_.

+    entity_metadata (
+      entity integer, humanreadablererpresentation text, url text, knowledgebase text, depictionurl text, description text )

+Contains metadata for each entity, most importantly the human readable representation (used to display the entity) and the url to link it.

     keyword_counts (
       keyword integer, count integer